onnx/onnx/README.md

 pip install onnx
 ```

-You can also build and install ONNX locally from source code:
+Alternatively, you can also build and install ONNX locally from source code:

 ```
 git clone https://github.com/onnx/onnx.git